Costeer/101st-Wiki-Remade/mmw-content/101 Training Program/code-of-conduct.md

 8. Mutiny and dissent are the enemies of democracy!
 Any talk of revolt or undermining our Commanding Officers will be met with the most severe penalties, from demotion to expulsion from our ranks.

 9. Time is precious, like the last charge of a Liberty Launcher.
 Don't waste the valuable time of our staff with frivolous inquiries.
-Consult our documents and basic-info before raising a flag of concern.
+Consult our documents and basic info before raising a flag of concern.

 10. Loyalty is our currency!
 Patriots of the 101st shall not double-dip in other milsims or clans.
 Our allegiance lies solely with the cause of spreading democracy.
 Starsims and other games are exempt, for freedom knows no bounds.